ahmediqbg/ahmediqbg.github.io/_posts/2020-06-15-CSSLP-notes.markdown

 - A comprehensive listing of users and their functions outline part of a 'use-case' definition
   - Use cases are part of the UML standards
   - It's a diagram that helps define each function within a system and who (users aka actors) can interact with those functions
+    - It also describes the details of a function and what it does
 - Users are called 'subjects' in comp sci terms (subject-object matrix)

 #### Deployment Environment